SalishSeaCast/docs/code-notes/dev-notes/fromAMMtoJPP_addTides.rst

 Tide Forcing Files
 ------------------

 CONCEPTS 110 uses tide files that give the tides over the whole domain as amplitude and phase.
+Flow amplitude is in vertically integrated flux.

 NEMO 3.4 uses tide files that give the tides only on the open boundary as cosine and sine components.
+Flow amplitudesa are velocities.

 In `Prepare Forcing Files`_ I calculate the latter from the former.